 Here are solutions that have helped people resolve the same problem.
 You don’t have to try them all, just work your way down the list until your speaker works again.

+Your speakers are plugged in but no sound?
+You’ll need to troubleshoot in the first place.
 During troubleshooting, make sure your volume is not muted.
-If your volume is muted, you’ll see your volume icon like this: .
-Click your volume icon and drag the slider to maximum to see if there’s any sound from your speaker.
+If your volume is muted, you’ll see a cross icon next to your volume icon.
+Click your volume icon and drag the slider to the maximum to see if there’s any sound from your speaker.

-It’s possible that your speaker is not connected correctly because of the hardware problems, so you’ll find your speakers are plugged but no sound at all.
-To rule it out as the cause for your problem, try troubleshooting:
+It’s possible that your speaker is not connected correctly because of hardware problems, so you’ll find your speakers are plugged but no sound at all.
+To rule it out as the cause of your problem, try troubleshooting:

 - Ensure your speaker jack works correctly.
 If something causes your headphone jack to malfunction, your speaker won’t be detected and you can’t hear any sound from your computer.
 Or you can plug your speaker into another computer and see if it works.

-If your speaker works and the sound is working in another computer, it should be a problem of that computer that doesn’t work.
+If your speaker works and the sound is working on another computer, it should be a problem of that computer that doesn’t work.
 Then try Fix 2.

-If your speaker doesn’t work in another computer, it seems to be a problem of your speaker and you should ask the manufacturer for advice (get a replacement or have it repaired).
+If your speaker doesn’t work on another computer, it seems to be a problem with your speaker and you should ask the manufacturer for advice (get a replacement or have it repaired).

 There are two ways to update your driver: manually and automatically.